quatinhe/iterative_histogram_equalization/README.md

 -All the .csv files obtained by the scripts are on anex in the final report and on the src folder.

 -To calculate the initial measures we used an image 3000x3000 and 100 iterations

+-*Final note*: We greatly enjoyed working on this project, which deepened our understanding of how CPUs and GPUs interact and operate.
+This experience has significantly expanded our knowledge of parallel computing techniques and their applications.
+The project challenged us to push beyond our previous boundaries, leading to a more profound grasp of advanced computational strategies.